Military Child Custody Explained

-JS: I understand your concerns, however, the state of Texas and local counties have been very clear in their COVID-19 mandates and court orders that they won’t tolerate violations of visitation orders without cause.
+JS: I understand your concerns, however, the state of Texas and local counties have been very clear in their mandates and court orders that they won’t tolerate violations of visitation orders without cause.
 For example, hiding or secreting of children is prohibited in most Texas counties, whether you have existing visitation orders or not.

 QUESTION 3: I share custody with my ex, and my new spouse is being transferred to a different military base out of state.
 Can I get a custody modification and take my child with us?

 JS: When it comes to military relocation and child custody, it all depends.
 Is your ex agreeable and willing to sacrifice access to the child?
 If so, there may be a clear path ahead for you.
 Conversely, if the other parent isn’t agreeable, you better prepare yourself for an uphill battle.